tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 .. _`Fire Dragons`: #fire-dragons-distinguishing-conflicts-from-overwrites

-An "write/download" conflict occurs when another program writes to ``foo`` in the local filesystem, concurrently with the new version being written by the Magic Folder client.
+A *write/download collision* occurs when another program writes to ``foo`` in the local filesystem, concurrently with the new version being written by the Magic Folder client.
 We need to ensure that this does not cause data loss, as far as possible.